 Loire Valley is the region called the ‘Garden of France’ for a good reason.
 Countless acres of beautiful woods, vineyards, and farmland that produce some of France’s top delicacies, combined with history and beautiful architecture.
-It calls for an exploration.
-In my opinion, Loire Valley castles are real must-do when you’re in Paris.
-They’re easily accessible and more than worth your time.
+It calls for an exploration of Loire Valley castles.

-There are over 1000 chateaux in Loire Valley but unless you’re a castle fanatic, you’re most likely not going to see all of them.
-Most visitors to Paris have very limited time, and this is when day tours come in handy.
-I wholeheartedly recommend Loire Valley tours from Paris if you’re short on time.
+There are over 1000 chateaux in Loire Valley but unless you’re a castle fanatic with unlimited time, you’re most likely not going to see all of them.
+I wholeheartedly recommend Loire Valley day tours from Paris if you’re short on time.

 Day Tours to Loire Valley Castles from Paris

 I know what you’re thinking: why did I go on a tour and not by myself?
 Simply because of the logistics.
 Many castles were impossible to visit by public transport.
 And I didn’t want to waste half of my time in the region sitting on buses and trains.